shuyanshtx/CPMS/README.md

 ```
 Again, if using IntelliJ, this can easily be done clicking the "run" button.

 #### P.S. target/* and src/* are folders containing the dependencies for the backend for ease of running the API.
+To test the API, remember to configure Tomcat Local ia "fix" to be CPMS:war_exploded.